-Labels: An associated label for each image indicating the severity of diabetic Retinopathy, usually on a scale from 0 to 4:
+Labels: An associated label for each image indicating the severity of diabetic retinopathy, usually on a scale from 0 to 4:

+Volume: 09 Issue: 03 | March - 2025 SJIF Rating: 8.586 ISSN: 2582-393

-0: No DR
+- 0: No DR

-1: Mild DR
+- 1: Mild DR

-2: Moderate DR
+- 2: Moderate DR

-3: Severe DR
+- 3: Severe DR

-4: Proliferative DR
+- 4: Proliferative DR

-We think one should at least examine the label distribution, the images before Pre- pre-processing, and the images after the Preselected training algorithm, which is batch gradient descent with ascending learning rate, and the quadratic weighted kappa loss function.
-Deep learning techniques that can learn from small datasets to categorize medical images should be utilized to classify DR, as this can be transferred to other medical image classification problems facing the challenge of insufficient training data.
-Experiments should be done to compare the performances of the other pretrained deep convolutional Networks.
+We think one should at least examine the label distribution, the images before Pre- processing and the images after Preselected training algorithm, which is batch gradient descent with ascending learning rate, and the quadratic weighted kappa loss function.
+Deep learning techniques that can learn from small dataset to categorize medical images should be utilized to classify DR, as this can be transferred to other medical image classification problems facing the challenge of insufficient training data.
+Experiments should be done to compare the performances of the other pre-trained deep convolutional Network.